Fifteen Truisms Learned in Life

 6. An Idle Mind Is a Devil's Workshop.

 If you have too much free time and bad friends, trouble will follow.
 My son had too much unsupervised free time when he was in high school.
-Consequently, one night he and his friends were arrested for breaking and entering.
+Consequently, one night he and his friends were arrested for breaking into private property.

 7. Dare to Be Different.